cavinsaravanan/The-FIRST-Devil-s-Dictionary/dictionary.md

 **Bass (n.):** An anomaly that causes speakers to vibrate the entire room they are in.
 See Closing Ceremonies.~TheBoulderite

+**Battery (n):** An energy storing device that features black and red wire handles.~Taylor

+**Battle Bots (n.):** What everyone first thinks their joining when getting into FRC for the first time.~triumph69

+**Bayou Regional (n):** The regional in which a random Texas team will lead penitent Louisiana or Mississippi teams to World Championship.~MysterE

 **BBQ Statistics (n.) :** A fun (and questionable) way to see the strength of a regional event.~Beaker

 **Beattie (n.):** (Almost) every team's excuse for why they did not win in the early '00s.
 See Also: BEAST~tindleroot